drewstaylor/area-52-course-2-lessons/lesson-02-cw721-soulbound/exercise-01/exercise.md

 Filename: lib.rs
 -->

 > If Section 31 didn't like what you were doing, they could have just vapourized the teleporter (not to mention your entire DNA).
 So why'd you end up in their cyber jail?
-It's got to have something to do with this missing `passport-token`.
+It must have something to do with the missing `passport-token`.

-It occurs to you that you may need to build an NFT just get out of here!
+It occurs to you that you may need to build an NFT just to get out of here!

-When it comes to making NFT collections with custom logic, there are a few strategies that could be followed.
+When it comes to making NFT collections with custom logic, there are a few strategies that could be followed, such as:

-For example:

-1. Add customizations in the token collection contract
+1. Adding customizations in the token collection contract
-2. Bootstrap a version of `cw721-base` locally within our project and modify it
+2. Bootstrapping a version of `cw721-base` locally within the project and modifying it
-3. Import modified versions of `cw721-base` as package dependencies
+3. Importing modified versions of `cw721-base` as package dependencies

 We'll be reviewing and comparing these approaches, but before we do that lets talk a bit about [Rust's dependency model](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html).